 Lori brings a varied background in health care management to the role that keeps our practice organized and focused on delivering a positive experience and outcome for our patients.
 Prior to her role with Provenance she spent several years in the assisted-living community, addressing the needs of residents and designing programs to enrich their daily lives while increasing involvement and self-esteem.
 Previously, she worked as a hospital patient liaison tasked with improving patient satisfaction.
 She graduated Tufts University with a BS in Sociology, and has enhanced her credentials with post-graduate studies in Medical Humanities at Drew University, and Health Services Administration at the New School for Social Research in New York City.

-Megan has been a licensed massage therapist since 2005.
-Along with a B.S. in Psychology from Western Michigan University, she graduated from Blue Heron Academy School of Massage where she later became an instructor.
-Continuing with her education, she was certified in Oncology Massage through the Schools of Allied Health at Beaumont Hospital in Michigan, where she also worked and treated patients.
-Megan later transferred to Georgia where she earned her certification as a decongestive therapist from the Academy of Lymphatic Studies at Dekalb Medical Center.
-She enjoys the clinical aspect of massage, but overall, wants to alleviate the stress and pain that affect people every day.
-From relaxation massage to deep pressure techniques, Megan will focus on the client’s individual needs and improve their overall well being.
+Megan Domingue has been a licensed massage therapist since 2005.
+Along with a B.S. in Psychology, Megan is certified in Oncology and Lymphatic Massage.
+She enjoys the clinical aspect of massage, but overall, she strives to alleviate stress and pain that affect people every day.
+From relaxation massage to deep pressure techniques, Megan focuses on her clients’ specific needs to improve their overall well being.

 The services of Provenance Rehabilitation are provided by physical therapists with extensive training in pelvic floor rehabilitation.
-The level of expertise of our therapists requires much dedication, many hours of continuing education each year, constant commitment to quality, and a unique setting that is not rushed or dictated by anything other than the patients’ needs.
+The level of expertise of our therapists requires many hours of continuing education each year, constant commitment to quality, and a unique setting that is not rushed or dictated by anything other than our patients’ needs.

 We offer the absolute best care in pelvic rehabilitation.
 Our therapists are highly skilled and have much experience using various manual therapy techniques to address pelvic floor dysfunction and pain.